umich-brcf-bioinf/2021-04-26-umich-rnaseqDemystified/Module99_Wrap_up.md

 ## In summary

 We hope you now have more familiarity with key concepts, data types, tools, and how they all connect to enable gene expression analysis from bulk RNA-Seq data.

-- Day 1: UNIX, experimental design, sequence file types, QC, process of producing a count table
+- Day 1: UNIX, sequence file types, QC, process of producing a count table
 - Day 2: R, DESeq2, QC visualizations, process of differential expression analysis
 - Learning bioinformatic analyses more like a process than a task